ahaltindis/Scripts/README.md

 Scripts
 =======

-Scrips i write for handling basic tasks in linux
+Scripts I write to handle basic tasks in linux